Glaucoma | Portland OR

 Once we’ve diagnosed a patient’s glaucoma, it’s important to quickly begin lowering the pressure in inside the eye caused by the buildup of fluid.
 The goal is to prevent additional vision damage.

 The first treatment option is prescription eye drops.
 Beyond that, surgery may be necessary to improve fluid drainage.
-These are the treatment options:
+Your doctor will recommend a treatment option based on your needs including:

 - Eye drops — There are now a variety of different eye drop options for glaucoma treatment, depending on how your eyes respond.
 Some of these eye drops increase outflow of the aqueous fluid.
 Others seek to reduce production of fluid in the eye.
 Many people don’t comply with their dosages and the need for consistent application of their eye drops.
 This is the leading cause of continued damage to the optic nerve.
 This lack of urgency can be attributed to the fact that that the patient isn’t experiencing any pain or symptoms.